CesarChaMal/kotlin-data-science-resources/README.md

-# kotlin-data-science-resources
+# Kotlin Data Science Resources
-Libraries, media, links, and other resources to use Kotlin for data science
+### Libraries, media, links, and other resources to use Kotlin for data science